 - steady volume instead of occasional bursts

-What to stop doing immediately
+What should you stop doing immediately?

 - buying reviews or gating unhappy customers